 Has a time-sensitive offer to speed up decision

-2. What to include in a service proposal
+What should I include in a service proposal?

 They also don’t know that it took years for your technicians to be able to get a job done in 45 minutes, so they scoff at the idea of paying £100+ for labour.